Table of contents

 A software program that offers live updates of sales and inventory levels allows businesses to make quick decisions.
 Consistent updates allow personnel to monitor changes as they take effect, enhancing marketplace agility.

 Most inventory management software offers some sort of progress tracking, but not necessarily in real time.
 Be sure to ask your product representatives about real-timeplatform capabilities.

 Software that offers intelligent business insights via data and analytics allows businesses to make thoughtful decisions about inventory and vendors.
 It also greatly enhances the measurement of KPIs.

 Multichannel inventory management software from Xentral allows clients to track inbound and outbound logistics data at any time, combining everything into a single dashboard.
 With highly accessible analytics, eCommerce companies can effecitvely manage sales channels with a host of data collection capabilities.

 Finding a management tool that integrates seamlessly with your current suite of business applications is key.
 Choose software that has modern, easily customizable APIs, as well as plenty of room to scale.

 Xentral’s suite of tools offers standardized interfaces for hundreds of integrations, including HubSpot and Amazon.
 Our advanced inventory management system allows users to expand and personalize their experience with more than 1,600 touchpoints.

 Do More With Your Inventory With Xentral

-Whether you’re looking for your very first software partner or making the switch from a previous provider, Xentral can be the platform to set you up for success.
-See what Xentral can do for you today: book a demo with a team member today to see our solutions in action.
+Whether you’re looking for your very first software partner or making the switch from a previous provider, Xentral is the platform to set you up for success.
+See what Xentral can offer your businesstoday: book a demo a today to see our solutions in action.